 Preapproval for a mortgage is a letter from a mortgage lender that indicates how much money you can borrow for a new home.
 The amount of money you’re approved for will be based on factors like:

 - Employment history

-Getting pre-approved for a mortgage is important because it gives you an idea of the loan amount you can borrow.
-It can speed up the homebuying process as it shows sellers that you're a serious buyer, giving you an advantage when bidding on a home.
+Getting preapproved for a mortgage is important because it gives you an idea of the loan amount you can borrow.
+It can speed up the homebuying process because it shows sellers you’re a serious buyer, giving you an advantage when bidding on a home.

-You may have heard of pre-qualification and pre-approval.
-While both options are important in the mortgage process, they're not the same.
+You may have heard of pre-qualification and pre-approval for a mortgage.
+While both options are important in the mortgage process, they’re not the same.

-Pre-qualification is a preliminary step that gives you an idea of how much you can borrow based on your financial situation.
-It's a good first step if you're unsure how much you can afford, but it's important to remember that pre-qualification isn't the same as a pre-approval.
+Mortgage pre-qualification is a preliminary step that gives you an idea of how much money you can borrow based on your financial situation.
+It’s a good first step if you’re unsure about how much house you can afford, but it’s important to remember that pre-qualification isn’t the same as a preapproval.

 The homebuying process can be a lengthy one.
-So if you're serious about buying, it's a good idea to get pre-approved for a mortgage as soon as possible.
+So, if you’re serious about buying, then it’s a good idea to get preapproved for a mortgage as soon as possible.

-Real estate agents often recommend that buyers get pre-approved for a mortgage before beginning their home search.
+Real estate agents often recommend that buyers get preapproved for a mortgage before beginning their home search.
 This is because it can save you a lot of time and hassle during the mortgage application.
-For example, if you're approved for a certain loan amount, you'll know to look only at homes within your price range and can bid on those homes with confidence because you know you have been pre-approved up to that dollar amount.
+For example, if you’re approved for a certain loan amount, then you’ll know to look only at homes within your price range, and you can bid on those homes with confidence because you know you have been preapproved up to that dollar amount.

-Whether you're looking for FHA loans, VA loans, or fixed-rate mortgages, most lenders will require similar documentation from you.
-This includes:
+Whether you’re looking for FHA loans, VA loans, or fixed-rate mortgages, most lenders will require similar documentation from you, including: